brandonscript/mui-flexy/README.md

 </FlexBox>;
 ```

-## Meaty bits of fun usage and more words
+## Using a FlexBox

-It's like magic:
+FlexBox can be used as a drop-in replacement for MUI's Box component, with the added benefit of `x` and `y` props for alignment:

 ```jsx
 const YouTooCanCenterADiv = () => (